reactjs/React.NET/site/jekyll/guides/server-side-rendering.md

 })
 ```

-And the Html markup will look like which is a lot cleaner.
+And the Html markup will look like the one following which is a lot cleaner.
 In this case there is no need to laod the React script or call the `Html.ReactInitJavaScript()` method.

 ```html
 <div id="react1">